 According to the German Spatial Planning Act the Federal Government is responsible for maritime spatial planning in the German EEZ.
-The territorial sea is an integrated part of the (terrestrial) spatial plans of the coastal federal states.
+The territorial sea is an part of the spatial plans of the coastal federal states which cover both terrestrial and marine waters.
 Legal bases are the German Spatial Planning Act and the respective spatial planning law of the federal states.